1. In the Videon Web UI, first go to your encoder settings configuration by clicking “Configure” under “Output Settings”

 Setting up YouTube with the Generic RTMP interface

-- Go to the YouTube Live Dashboard: https://www.youtube.com/live_dashboard
+- Go to the YouTube Live Dashboard or the event you would like to stream to

-- Copy the Server URL and Stream name/key (located at the bottom of the dashboard) into the URL field on the Videon device with a forward slash (/) in between them, like so: [Server URL]/[Stream name/key]
+- Copy the Server URL and Stream name/key into the URL field on the Videon device with a forward slash (/) in between them, like so: [Server URL]/[Stream name or key]